 Have you and your spouse had these 8 conversations about sex?

-23. We recommend you buy a house after your first year of marriage.
+23. We recommend you don’t buy a house in your first year of marriage.

 Our reason is simply because of the responsibilities that come with owning a house.
 And the marriage adjustments you have to make as a newlywed during your first year.